Peter's Last Letter

 The third and final phrase of the clause is the day star arise.
 Here, fwsfo,roj is translated as day star and anatello is translated as arise in the English translations.
 Fwsfo,roj means light bringing.
 The first word of this compounded word is fws..
 It generally refers to the light of a fire and is used of the light of a torch or lamp in the twenty-ninth verse of the sixteenth chapter in the book of Acts.10 The root of fo,roj, the second word in the compound, is ferw.
 It means to carry forward.11 When fwsfo,roj is used in the context of deities or priesthoods it means torch bearing.12 The ancient Sumerians and Akkadians identified the holy ones or the gods of Nunki, the contemporary Sagittarius, as torch bearers.13

 With the more comprehensive definitions provided a translation of the three phrase clause would be: as a light that shines in a dusty location until the day where the sun passes through and torch bearing gods complete the ending.
-By scriptural inferences, it would be fair to say that those torch bearing gods are the saints as the Lord’s holy angels who gloriously precede him cleansing the earth for his forthcoming restoration of all things.
+By scriptural inferences, it would be fair to say that those torch bearing gods are the saints as the Lord's holy angels who gloriously precede him cleansing the earth and gathering those of faith for the wedding feast and the forthcoming restoration of all things.

 If Robert Young's intent would be applied to the format and translation of the King James along with the retranslation of the focal clause herein, it would appear like this: